 Aumentos a su pago:

-PUESTOS VACANTES fueron publicados el 16 de agosto de 2017; nominaciones serán aceptadas hasta el lunes, 14 de octubre
+PUESTOS VACANTES fueron publicados el 21 de noviembre de 2017; nominaciones serán aceptadas hasta el lunes, 15 de diciembre.

 A continuación hay una lista de las vacantes a la Junta Ejecutiva Unida (JEB por sus siglas en inglés) de SEIU 509 y a la Junta Ejecutiva del Capítulo (CEB por sus siglas en inglés).
 Si usted está interesado en una candidatura a uno de estos puestos, por favor siga las siguientes instrucciones: